Evoiis/PhotoClub-VoteServer/README.md

 Most important TODOs as of AUG20:
-/-Matching data to persons (Session on vote screen) -Matching voting data to photos
+/-Matching data to persons (Session on vote screen) /-Matching voting data to photos
--MySQL database and querying for photos
+-MySQL database
 Lesser:
 -Math on scores with results at the end
 -Admin page show status